 Our Foundation Story

-During a mission trip Jennifer Ernst, our founder, builds friendships with southern Sudanese children.
+During a mission trip Jennifer Ernst builds friendships with southern Sudanese children.

 Both, Hope for Humanity Inc. and Hope and Resurrection Secondary School, have grown tremendously from its first years.
 The school now serves over 300 students in its thirteenth school year.
 Our dormitory accommodates 85 girls to live safely on campus.
 There are over 200 nationally recognized high school graduates from HRSS school.

-Hope for Humanity, Inc. is now led by six people, comprised of our Executive Director, Board President, Treasurer, Secretary and two Board Directors.
-Day-to-day operations are carried out at the school through a collaborative effort among our Executive Director, Board members in the United States, the Diocese of Rumbek in South Sudan, our South Sudanese professional Administrator and Principal, the local south Sudanese Dinka community who supports the school with great pride, and an active PTA.
+Hope for Humanity, Inc. is now led by five people, comprised of our Executive Director, Board President, Treasurer, Secretary and Board Director.
+Day-to-day operations are carried out at the school through a collaborative effort among our Executive Director, Board members in the United States, the Diocese of Rumbek in South Sudan, our South Sudanese professional Administrator and Principal, the local South Sudan community who supports the school with great pride, and an active PTA.

-The foundation of Hope for Humanity, Inc. was built on friendship, answering God’s call, and fulfilling a great need.
-We continue to grow by building friendships as we seek to obey God’s calling for South Sudan.
+The foundation of Hope for Humanity, Inc. was built on listening, friendships, answering God’s call, and fulfilling a great need.
+We continue to grow by building friendships as we seek to listen and obey God’s calling for South Sudan.

 We thank you for your contribution, and it will allow us to continue our mission to educate South Sudan's youth for years to come.